-If you file a request for oral argument, you must serve a copy of your request on the appellee.
-Make sure to fill out the certificate of service showing that you did this.
+If you file a request for oral argument, you must serve a copy of your request on DMV's attorney.
+Fill out the certificate of service showing that you did this.

 VII.
 DECISION

 The superior court will decide the appeal based on the record, the briefs and excerpts submitted, and oral arguments (if held).
 The court will send you a copy of the decision.
 The decision may: